 These muffins bring me back to my days of running Glacier Lily Baked Goods, a little stand of gluten-free goodies I popped-up at farmers' markets in and around Bozeman.
 I had recently been given the no-go on gluten, and at this time the gluten-free options at stores were meh at best.
 So I decided to give baking sans-wheat a try, and the beginning experiments proved life threatening.

-I ran Glacier Lily the summers of 2010 and 2011, slinging cookies and bread to the glutards of Montana.
-In the winters I ski instructed down in the Sierras, climbing on the boulders of Bishop on my days off of skiing.
+Eventually I nailed enough recipes to sell baked goods.
+I ran Glacier Lily the summers of 2010 and 2011, slinging cookies and bread to the gluten-free people of Montana.

 Three B Muffins